Mathematical operations

 normalize(x::AbstractCliffordNumber{Q}) -> AbstractCliffordNumber{Q}

-Normalizes x so that its magnitude (as calculated by abs2(x)) is 1.
+Normalizes x so that its modulus (as calculated by abs2) is 1, 0, or -1.
+This procedure cannot change the sign of the modulus.

 source